But when it comes to public speaking, variety can be your enemy.

 But if I’m listening to you, and I don’t follow or grasp something that you say, I’ve lost my one and only chance to understand you — unless you repeat yourself.

-They’ll experience it as reinforcement, and be grateful that they had another opportunity to catch your most important point.
+When you repeat yourself with a purpose, your audience will experience this as reinforcement.
+Far from being annoyed by it, they’ll probably be grateful that they had another opportunity to catch your most important thinking.

 And for public speaking, an important way to insure that your message gets heard is to repeat, repeat, repeat yourself!